Leornardzhou/annotation_annovar/README.md

-This Document guid to using annovar.
+This Document guids how to use annovar.

 1: Download Docker software:fanyucai1/bio_tumor:2.0